-The requirements for the recordal of merger are:
+The requirements for the recordal of merger are as follows:

-1. a certified copy of the documents evidencing the merger, such as an excerpt of the Chamber of Commerce.
-The document does not need to be legalized.
+- 1. a certified copy of the documents evidencing the merger, such as an excerpt of the Chamber of Commerce; and - 2. an original power of attorney signed by or on behalf of the trademark owner; the signature does not need to be legalized.
+No legalization or notarization of the power of attorney is required.